greydanus/greydanus.github.io/_posts/2022-05-08-structural-optimization.md

 Successfully installed nlopt-2.7.1
 </pre> -->

-Structural optimization is an interesting technique.
-And as 3D printing and custom manufacturing techniques improve, it is becoming increasingly useful.
-But [existing tutorials](http://www.topopt.mek.dtu.dk/Apps-and-software/Efficient-topology-optimization-in-MATLAB), although well written, are aimed at readers with substantial background knowledge.
+Structural optimization is a useful and interesting tool.
+Unfortunately, it can be hard to get started on the topic because existing tutorials assume the reader has substantial domain knowledge.
 They obscure the fact that structural optimization is really quite simple, elegant, and easy to implement.

 With that in mind, let's write our own structural optimization code, from scratch, in 180 lines.